laszewsk/nist/catalog/aws/amazon-monitron-h.md

 github_url: https://github.com/laszewsk/nist/blob/main/catalog/aws/amazon-monitron.yaml
 ---

+{{% pageinfo %}}
+Amazon Monitron is an end-to-end system that uses machine learning (ML) to detect abnormal behavior in industrial machinery, enabling you to implement predictive maintenance and reduce unplanned downtime.
+{{% /pageinfo %}}

 ## Description

 Amazon Monitron is an end-to-end system that uses machine learning (ML) to detect abnormal behavior in industrial machinery, enabling you to implement predictive maintenance and reduce unplanned downtime.